elisoyoungkim/high-tolerance-distributed-systems/README.md

 In this project, it is being used to test how the Frond End would handle multiple client requests simultaneously.
 Multiple clients can login from Client program and they should be able to interact with the Server replicas without any sort of internal interference.
 In order to maximize concurrency, SYNCHRNOIZED block is being used on the server side.
 Also, on each server replica, 3 UDP servers, one for every geo-location, are listening on 3 different ports in separate threads.

-UDP:  UDP (User Datagram Protocol) is a communications protocol that offers a limited amount of service when messages are exchanged between computers in a network that uses the Internet Protocol (IP).
+**UDP**:  UDP (User Datagram Protocol) is a communications protocol that offers a limited amount of service when messages are exchanged between computers in a network that uses the Internet Protocol (IP).
 UDP is an alternative to the Transmission Control Protocol (TCP) and, together with IP, is sometimes referred to as UDP/IP.
 Like the Transmission Control Protocol, UDP uses the Internet Protocol to actually get a data unit (called a datagram) from one computer to another.
 Unlike TCP, however, UDP does not provide the service of dividing a message into packets (datagrams) and reassembling it at the other end.
 Specifically, UDP doesn't provide sequencing of the packets that the data arrives in.
 This means that the application program that uses UDP must be able to make sure that the entire message has arrived and is in the right order.
 Network applications that want to save processing time because they have very small data units to exchange (and therefore very little message reassembling to do) may prefer UDP to TCP.
 The Trivial File Transfer Protocol (TFTP) uses UDP instead of TCP.
 UDP provides two services not provided by the IP layer.
 It provides port numbers to help distinguish different user requests and, optionally, a checksum capability to verify that the data arrived intact.

 This connectionless UDP protocol is used by the Front End, the Replica Manager and the Replica servers.
 Every message exchanged between the Front End and the Leading server would be UDP messages.
 The inter-communication between all 3 replicas would also be using UDP protocol.
 As a single replica server would be running 3 different instances of North America, European and Asia server, their interaction would also take place with UDP messages.
 Replica Manager would also use UDP for its interaction with the Leading server.

 #### Use case Model

-The system for playerClient has four operations: creating account, signing in or out, and transferring account.
+The system for playerClient has four operations

+creating account, signing in or out, and transferring account.
 For adminClient, there are two operations: getPlayerStatus and suspendAccount.
 These operations are shown below in the following high-level use case model.
 ![alt tag](https://cloud.githubusercontent.com/assets/22326212/25046415/518aaff2-20ff-11e7-8465-6bc38406115f.png)

 Fig 2.
 Use-case model

-	System Architecture
+#### System Architecture
 In order to design the Failure Tolerant Distributed Player Status System (FT-DPSS), the previous assignment, the CORBA IDL is utilized by modifying the original work keeping the design flexible, simple, and comprehensible.
 To access for each DPSS of all group members same services, all three DPSS should have the same interface.
 The three systems are ready to publish these services using the CORBA architecture.
 This functionality is also already tested as part of previous delivered works.
 These three systems are converted to the three Replicas of the DPSS required to build up the FT-DPSS.
 Their services would still be accessed using the CORBA architecture.
 Compared to the direct access between the system clients and the DPSS Replicas, in this FT-DPSS system, the client request would be managed by a set of components playing between the clients and the Replicas.
 These components coordinate the Replicas work in order to support fault tolerance.
 	The system clients communicate with the system Front End (FE) by using the CORBA architecture.
 The FE is responsible for broadcasting the request with using the User Datagram Protocol, and that request is broadcasted from the FE to the Leader.
 The Leader processes these requests iteratively by using FIFO mechanism.
 In order to process each request, the Leader multicasts each request to the other two Replicas which process in their local servers and send the reply back to the Leader.
 After then, the Leader compares the results from all the Replicas and sends the correct result to the FE.
 During this process, the Leader also handles with the RM when any of the other two Replicas gives faulty results.
 When the number of the faulty results exceeds the maximum limit, the RM has to reinitialize the specific Replica.
 	 The communication between the different modules such as the Replicas, the FE, and the RM is implemented over the UDP/IP protocol so as to optimize the process.
 At a same time, a low-level protocol is also possible since the developers know the communication protocol and data representation strategy about all the details concerning the module implementation.
 Using a low-level protocol allows alienating from the overhead linked to the generalizations required for the higher-level protocols and to design an ad-hoc communication.